OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 }
 ```

-Spring security's OAuth2 package provides both `JwtTokenStore` and `JwtAccessTokenConverter` classes, which in addition to our own `JWTTokenConverter` class, more on that shortly, are used to override the default `configure()` method where we provide our own `DefaultTokenServices` object that uses a `JwtTokenStore` which in turn is initialized using our implementation of a `JwtAccessTokenConverter` in `JWTTokenConverter`.
-Our implementation reaches out to our EGO service and get's the public key used to verify the a tokens authenticity but your implementation can store that key in any manner you please, for example in `application.yml` similar to how we store the public key endpoint for EGO.
+Spring security's OAuth2 package provides both `JwtTokenStore` and `JwtAccessTokenConverter` classes, which in addition to our own `JWTTokenConverter` class (more on that shortly) are used to override the default `configure()` method.
+That is where we provide our own `DefaultTokenServices` object that uses a `JwtTokenStore`, which in turn is initialized using our implementation of a `JwtAccessTokenConverter` via our `JWTTokenConverter` class.
+Our implementation reaches out to an EGO service in order to retrieve the public key used to verify the user request JWT authenticity.
+While this is our approach, your implementation can store the public key in any manner you please, for example in `application.yml` similar to how we store the public key endpoint for EGO.

 ```
 @Slf4j